terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 | The Controller performs the following roles.

 #. | **Provides a method to receive the request.**
    | Receives requests by implementing methods to which \ ``@RequestMapping``\  annotation is assigned.
 #. | **Performs input validation of request parameter.**
    | For request which requires input validation of request parameters, it can be  performed by specifying \ ``@Validated``\  annotation to form object argument of method which receives the request.
-   | Performs single item check using Bean Validation and correlation check by Spring Validator or Bean Validation.
+   | Perform single item check using Bean Validation and correlation check using Spring Validator or Bean Validation.
 #. | **Calls business logic.**
    | Controller does not implement business logic but delegates by calling Service method.
 #. | **Reflects the output of business logic to Model.**
-   | The output can be referred in View by reflecting domain object returned from Service method to \ ``Model``\.
+   | The output can be referred in View by reflecting domain object returned from Service method to \ ``Model``\ .
 #. | **Returns View name corresponding to business logic output.**
    | Controller does not implement the logic of rendering the view.
 Rendering is done in View technologies like JSP etc.
    | Controller only returns the name of the view in which the rendering logic is implemented.
    | The View corresponding to view name is resolved by \ ``ViewResolver``\  provided by Spring Framework.

 .. figure:: images_ApplicationLayer/application_logic-of-controller.png
    :alt: responsibility of logic